 You have arrived in Peru and landed in Cusco, the gateway to the Wonder of the Modern World, Machu Picchu, and an unforgettable experience awaits you.
 Imagine the excitement that takes over as you venture through the Inca citadel.
 But did you know that within the citadel and its astounding ruins, three additional hikes will allow you to immerse yourself in the grandeur of this place from unique perspectives?

 Machu Picchu is not just a collection of ancient structures; it is a window to the past that transports you to the greatness of the Inca civilization.
-However, for those seeking an experience beyond the conventional, the citadel offers Machu Picchu Mountain (which this blog is about), Huayna PicchuMountain, and Huchuy Picchu Mountain.
-Before embarking on this exploration, let’s briefly pause to admire the magnitude of what you are about to discover.
+However, for those seeking an experience beyond the conventional, the citadel offers Machu Picchu Mountain, Huayna PicchuMountain, and Huchuy Picchu Mountain.
+Join us to discover everything you need about Machu Picchu Mountain and if you are ready for this adventure.

 What is Machu Picchu Mountain?